Blog

 • Managed, unmanaged, and transient assets

-Unlike static inventories or spreadsheets that fall out of date the moment they’re saved, true IT asset visibility reflects what’s actually happening in your environment, almost in real time.
+Unlike static inventories or spreadsheets that fall out of date the moment they’re saved, true IT asset visibility reflects a continuously validated view of your environment.
 Devices come and go.
 Cloud workloads spin up and down.
 Remote endpoints reconnect when you least expect them to.

 Asset visibility gives you a current, trustworthy view of what exists right now, so you’re not making security decisions based on last week’s data.